 The Diversified Technique is a very common, broadly used adjusting technique that uses multiple aspects of different techniques.
 The adjustments can also be modified slightly for each individual patient or unique presentation.
 This set of adjustment styles is a great base for full body care and is the foundation of many chiropractors throughout the world.
 This is our preferred method of care at Level Spine Chiropractic.

 This is one of the specialty techniques that you won’t find in many offices.
-The Leander Technique is a variation of COX Flexion- Distraction which utilizes a special motorized table that actually moves while the patient is laying on it.
-The image shows typical patient positioning on the table.
+The Leander Technique is a variation of the COX Flexion- Distraction Technique which utilizes mechanical advantages of patient positioning and specific doctor contact points to reduce bulging disks.
+The image shows typical patient positioning on the Leander table.
 The table moves from the waist down in an up and down motion producing a pivot point at the desired spinal level.
 The doctor then utilizes this added motion to perform specific muscle stretches and motion assisted adjustments which actually take less force than a typical adjustment, allowing for a very light touch.
-But still, one of the biggest reasons doctors and patients love this technique is that it was designed around the patient who has disk herniation’s or bulges causing sciatica like symptoms such as radiating lightning-like pain down the legs, numbness in the feet, throbbing sensations etc.
+One of the biggest reasons doctors and patients love this technique is because it was designed around the patient who has disk herniations or bulges causing sciatica like symptoms such as radiating lightning-like pain down the legs, numbness in the feet, throbbing sensations etc.